crake7/Network-Pen-Test-Tools/NetworkTools/README.md

    | `netcat.py`| Simple client-server socket tool to run a shell, upload files and execute a command (Netcat-friendly). | N/A | ⚠️ |
    | `proxy.py`| TCP proxy to forward and modify traffic, or assess network-based software. | N/A |⚠️|

+## Useful Info

+Some programs may need you to be mindful of additional information.
+I have included some notes in this section:

 #### `netcat.py`